Asantesana45/Excel-Project/README.md

 📂 1_EXCEL-PROJECT/
 │
 ├── 📄 Bike_Sales_Analysis.xlsx     # Main Excel workbook with all sheets and dashboard
-├── 📄 README.md                    # This file
+├── 📄 README.md                    # README file
+├── 🖼️ dash.png                     # Dashboard image (used in README)
-└── 📂 data/
+├── 📂 data/
-└── 📄 bike_buyers.xlsx          # Raw dataset used for the project
+│   └── 📄 bike_buyers.xlsx         # Raw dataset used for the project

 ```